Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Detecting phases with unsupervised machine learning

 \subsection{Detecting phases from entanglement properties}

 We consider an alternative approach, based on our observations in Sec.~\ref{sec:ent-entropy}, which rely on the entanglement properties of the system.
-In particular, we analyse the information contained in the Schmidt coefficients of the reduced density matrix, after a bipartition of the system, [cf.~Eq.~\eqref{eq:Sent}].
+In particular, we analyse the information contained in the Schmidt coefficients of the reduced density matrix, after a bipartition of the system [cf.~Eq.~\eqref{eq:Sent}].
 Although the Schmidt coefficients are not experimentally available, they are typically obtained in numerical simulations and we apply PCA to extract from them information about the transition.
+While the Schmidt coefficients do not have an immediate physical interpretation, we still resort to PCA as our unsupervised ML algorithm to analyse them for a fair comparison with the treatment of the density data in the preceding Sec.~\ref{sec:ml-dens}.
+In this approach, the features making up each data sample for a given interaction strength $V/J$ are the $\chi$ largest Schmidt coefficients $\{ \lambda_n \}$ in order of decreasing magnitude.

 First, we consider the $L_x\times L_y=16\times 8$ system at filling $\nu=1/2$ and perform a PCA on the Schmidt coefficients, $\lambda_n$, obtained by cutting the cylinder in two equal parts.
-In this approach, each sample configuration is the set of Schmidt coefficients $\lambda_n$ in decreasing order for a given interaction strength $V/J$.
 Fig.~\ref{fig:PCA_schmidt}(a,c) shows the first two principal components as a function of the interaction strength.
 The first PC shows a sharp change, reminiscent of the behaviour of the order parameter for a first-order transition at the same value of $V/J$ obtained from the analysis of order parameters in Fig.~\ref{fig:8x16}.
 The second PC [see Fig.~\ref{fig:PCA_schmidt}(c)] shows a cusp at the position of the transition, showing that it is sensitive to it, although we could not find an immediate interpretation of its physical content.
 Repeating the same analysis for the $L_x\times L_y=12\times 6$ system doped with an extra particle, we see that the first two principal components, shown in Fig.~\ref{fig:PCA_schmidt}(b,d), manage to capture three distinct regimes.
 We notice a similarity in behaviour between PC1 and the inverse of the entanglement entropy in both systems.
 However, from the analysis of the $\nu=1/2$ system, we notice that PC1 grows monotonically, but the entanglement entropy does not decay monotonically.